-Of course, price should play a role in choosing a provider.
-But word has only spread to WordPress professionals about how the prices on the hosting market are calculated in the first place.
+Of course, the price should play a role when choosing a hosting provider.
+However, in the hosting market, the word has only gotten out among WordPress professionals about how the price comes about in the first place.

 The following calculation example makes the universal principle in hosting clear.
 It only requires the cost of a server, its CPU cores and the number of websites.